microservices-practical/microservices-v8/README.md

 ## Do you want to know more?

-If you want more details about the different application parts and how to get there from scratch, you can buy the book if you don't have it yet: [Microservices - The Practical Way](https://leanpub.com/microservices-thepracticalway)
+If you want more details about the different application parts and how to get there from scratch, you can buy the book if you don't have it yet: *Learn Microservices with Spring Boot* on [Amazon](http://amzn.to/2FSB2ME) or [Apress](http://www.apress.com/book/9781484231647)